Connecting with Your 7th Sense

-Negative feelings are particularly intense because they are trying to prompt change.
+Negative feelings are particularly intense because their function is to prompt change.
 So, when you ignore or suppress your 'negative' feelings, you ignore their message, and therefore don't take the necessary action to change what is uncomfortable, abusive, unfullfilling, or wrong in your life.
 Consequently, you ensure your continued unhappiness, loneliness, and lack of security and ease in life

 Stress is one form of fear.
 Mostly it is the fear that you are not adequate to handle the responsibilities at hand.
 Just like anger, stress is self-esteem related.
 Learn more about stress ...

-Loneliness tells you that your need for companionship and connection to another is not being met.
+Loneliness tells you that your need for companionship, belonging, and connection to others is not being met.
 Since you are the only one responsible for your happiness, loneliness is prompting you to reach out and take action to connect

-But, if you wait for others to come to you and don't reach out actively to satisfy your need for companionship and closeness, you will begin to have negative thoughts and doubts about yourself.
+But, if you wait for others to come to you and don't proactively reach out to satisfy your need for companionship and closeness, you will begin to feel negative thoughts and doubts about yourself.
 Learn more about loneliness ...

-Boredom tells you that challenge and growth is not occuring.
+Boredom reveals that challenge and growth is not occuring.
 When you ignore your need for challenge and growth, your self esteem suffers

 Frustration is felt when you try unsuccessfully or ineffectively to get your needs met.
 Depression follows frustration.
 It occurs when you stop trying and give up

-Depression is a shut-down of the entire seventh-sense process.
-Since we are living in a society that prizes and rewards rationalized thinking over emotional wellbeing, it is no wonder that 85% of the population experiences chronic stress, and depression is at an all-time high.
-Using drugs to combat depression only feeds the escapism and low self-esteem that is the source of depression.
+Depression is a shut-down of the entire sensory process.
+Since we are living in a society that prizes and rewards rational thinking over emotional wellbeing, it is no wonder that 85% of the population experiences chronic stress, and depression is at an all-time high.
+Using drugs to combat depression only feeds the hopelessness, escapism and low self-esteem that is the source of depression.
 Learn more about depression ...

 There is no right or wrong to emotions.
 So, stop judging how you or others feel.
 Love, hate, joy, anger, satisfaction, fear, security, boredom, fullfillment ...
 ALL these feelings exist for the sole purpose of forcing action, either toward pleasure, fullfillment, and growth, or away from pain